reviewpad/reviewpad/README.md

 **If you think Reviewpad is or could be useful for you, come say hi on [Discord](https://reviewpad.com/discord).**

-To start using Reviewpad, check out the [Reviewpad GitHub Action](https://github.com/reviewpad/action).
+To start using Reviewpad, check out our [website](https://reviewpad.com).

 ## What is Reviewpad?